BEGINNERUSER-git/QueryLens/README.md

 # 🔍 QueryLens — MySQL Execution Plan Visualizer

-*QueryLens* is a full-stack web app that helps SQL developers visualize and understand MySQL query execution plans using EXPLAIN FORMAT=JSON.
+*QueryLens* is a full-stack web app that helps SQL developers visualize and understand MySQL query execution plans using EXPLAIN .
 Built with React, Node.js, MongoDB, and D3.js.

 ---